Direct limits for scalar field dark matter from a gravitational-wave detector: Results

 Using this procedure, we eliminated all but 14 candidate peaks, where the vast majority ($>99\%$) of peaks were rejected because they did not appear in all data sets within the centre frequency tolerance.

-These 14 candidate peaks were subjected to further analysis, to investigate if their properties matched that of a DM signal.
-13 of the peaks were found to have insufficient width to be caused by DM ($\Delta f_\mathrm{peak}/\Delta f_\mathrm{DM}\lesssim 10$, see \ref{sec:nature_meth}).
-The remaining candidate peak was also ultimately rejected, as although it appeared to have sufficient frequency spread to be a DM signal, additional analysis showed this signal has a coherence time much greater than that expected for a DM signal of that frequency ($\tau_c^\mathrm{peak}/\tau_c^\mathrm{DM}>10$, see Sec.~\ref{sec:nature_meth}).
+These 14 candidate peaks were subjected to further analysis to investigate if their properties matched that of a DM signal.
+13 of the peaks were found to have insufficient width to be caused by DM ($\Delta f_\mathrm{peak}/\Delta f_\mathrm{DM}\lesssim 10$, see Sec.~\ref{sec:nature_meth}).
+The remaining candidate peak had sufficient frequency spread to be due to DM, but additional analysis showed this signal has a coherence time much greater than that expected for a galactic halo DM signal of that frequency ($\tau_c^\mathrm{peak}/\tau_c^\mathrm{GH}>10$, see Sec.~\ref{sec:nature_meth}).
+This leaves open the possibility of the signal being due to scalar DM gravitationally bound to Earth, such as in a Relaxion halo.
+However, additional investigations revealed this signal was not present in data acquired with auxiliary electronics, whereas the noise and the other signals from the interferometer were.
+The peak was therefore rejected, and is suspected to be an artefact from a timing signal in the main data acquisition electronics (see \ref{sec:nature_meth} for details).